jennaharrison/jennaharrison.github.io/essays/software-engineering.md

 I want to continue to develop my skills as a software engineer.
 I think I tend to struggle with communication.
 I want to have an opportunity to work with others so that I can practice this ability.
 I also have trouble seeing the bigger picture sometimes.
 Creating an outline definitely does help me, but I need more practice to get better at it.

 Just having more experience with software engineering in general would be incredibly beneficial for me.
 I feel as though a lot of my time is spent doing assignments in school and creating programs I'm told to create.
 If I could gain experience starting from scratch, finding my own problem, creating a plan, and developing the solution, I would be a lot more comfortable with the skills I have and will have in the future.
 I want to have more opportunities to work on projects where I can make my own decisions and see an idea through from beginning to end.

+## AI Use

+I had a lot of ideas when writing this essay.
+Sometimes when I'm just writing everything out, I don't realize that there is a better way to organize my thoughts.
+I used ChatGPT to help me section my thoughts into chunks that make better sense together.
+I also used it to assist with my grammar.